Density-Softmax: Efficient Test-time Model for Uncertainty Estimation and Robustness under Distribution Shifts: Theoretical Analysis of Uncertainty Estimation

+Regarding uncertainty, before presenting the main result, we first recall the definition of distribution calibration~\citep{dawid1982calibration} for the forecast: \begin{definition}~\citep{song2019distribution,kuleshov2018accurate} A forecast $h$ is said to be {\bf distributional calibrated} if

 \end{definition} Intuitively, this means the forecast $h$ is well-calibrated if its outputs truthfully quantify the predictive uncertainty.
-For example, if we take all data points $x$ for which the model predicts $[h(x)]_y=0.3$, we expect $30\%$ of them to indeed take on the label $y$.
-To quantify distributional calibrated in Definition~\ref{def:calibration}, an approximate estimator of the Calibration Error~\citep{murphy1973new} in expectation was given by~\citet{naeini2015ece} and is still the most commonly used measure for a multi-class model.
+E.g., if we take all data points $x$ for which the model predicts $[h(x)]_y=0.3$, we expect $30\%$ of them to indeed take on the label $y$.
+To quantify distributional calibrated in Def.~\ref{def:calibration}, an approximate estimator of the Calibration Error~\citep{murphy1973new} in expectation was given by~\citet{naeini2015ece} and is still the most commonly used measure for a multi-class model.
 It is referred to as the \textbf{\acrfull{ECE}} of model $h: \mathcal{X} \rightarrow \Delta_y$ is defined as

 where $B_m$ is the set of sample indices whose confidence falls into $\left ( \frac{m-1}{M}, \frac{m}{M} \right ]$ in $M$ bins, $N$ is the number of samples, bin-wise mean accuracy $\text{acc}(B_m) := \frac{1}{\left | B_m \right |} \sum_{i \in B_m} \mathbb{I}(\argmax_{y \in \mathcal{Y}}[h(x_i)]_y = y_i)$, and bin-wise mean confidence $\text{conf}(B_m) := \frac{1}{\left | B_m \right |} \sum_{i \in B_m} \max_{y \in \mathcal{Y}}[h(x_i)]_y$.